Yasser-Alnajjar/Yasser-Alnajjar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-👨🏼‍💻I'm Software Engineer
+👨🏼‍💻I'm Front End Developer
-My Name's Mohamed ,
+My Name's Yasser ,
-26 Years Old.
+23 Years Old.
-Diligent software engineer, and a content creator , I have 4 years of self-study in programming without a mentor .
+I have 3 years of self-study in programming without a mentor .
 I have a great ambition to continue developing my skills and aspire to work in a collaborative environment.
-I work on all aspects of the development lifecycle.
-I have a great ambition to continue developing my skills and aspire to work in a collaborative environment.
-I work on all aspects of the development lifecycle.
-I have knowledge of OOP, algorithm and data structures,solid principles,design patterns,Methodologies: Agile – Scrum, My work includes building user-focused, innovative, and developing clean code with teamwork.
 I enjoy building great Arabic content and helping others do the same.
-So that's what I'm doing in my content.

 ##  Languages and Tools
 <div align="center">